Bearded Collie: Working life

 The Bearded Collie is used to herd both sheep and cattle.
 It is essentially a working dog — bred to be hardy and reliable, able to stand up to the harshest conditions and the toughest sheep.
-The working Bearded Collie has become less common in the last few decades and risked dying out.
+The Bearded Collie is classified as a Vulnerable Native Breed by The Kennel Club.

 Herding instincts and tractability can be assessed in noncompetitive herding tests.
 Bearded Collies exhibiting basic herding instincts can be trained to compete in herding trials.